-The Advocacy Leadership Institute (ALI) develops local bicycling advocates into leaders by elevating their voices during the biggest time for bicycling our region has ever seen.
+The Advocacy Leadership Institute (ALI) and the new Eastside Advocacy Boot Camp develop local bicycling advocates into leaders by elevating their voices during the biggest time for bicycling our region has ever seen.

-Building on our mission of creating better communities through bicycling, ALI trains passionate people from across the Puget Sound Region to effectively organize their communities and advocate for better plans, policies and infrastructure.
+Building on our mission of improving lives through bicycling, ALI trains passionate people from across the Puget Sound Region to effectively organize their communities and advocate for better plans, policies and infrastructure.
 Along with weekly workshops, participants get the opportunity to work on current projects in their communities.

-Each session starts with a half-day retreat giving participants the opportunity to get to know each other and talk about what their vision for a better bicycling community is.
+Each session starts with a two day retreat giving participants the opportunity to get to know each other and talk about their vision for a better bicycling community.
 During this retreat participants pick local projects that carry them through the rest of the course creating real change in their communities.

-Each week different guest speakers present workshops to teach skills that are then applied to each local project.
+Each week different guest speakers present workshops to teach skills that are then applied to a local project.
 Participants learn what it takes to effectively

 - develop a campaign;